Jonny-exe/binary-fractions/binary_fractions/README.md

 Method that implements the string conversion `str()`.
 Return format includes the prefix of '0b'.
-As alternative one can use method `string()` which returns the same but without prefix '0b'.
+As alternative one can use attribute method `obj.string` which returns the same property, but without prefix '0b'.

 **Examples**: